Coding is the core of what most developers do and as an activity requires sufficient levels of concentration to be performed effectively.

 Taking sufficient breaks during tasks is important to allow recovery and improve our ability to concentrate for long periods of time.

 Don’t assume you don’t need breaks and plan them into your session.
-Try different techniques and develop a routine that involves taking enough breaks to keep you going for the duration of your coding sessions.
+Try different techniques and develop a routine that involves taking enough breaks to keep you going for the duration of time you’re coding.

 - 25 mins of concentrated work